Polygol/polygol.github.io/README.md

 > [!TIP]
 > Polygol will run on any device with a HTML5 web browser.
-> We are designed to replace the regular OS experience (FireOS, etc.).
+> We are designed to replace the regular dashboard experience (FireOS, etc.).
-> You can use Polygol as a substitute as a "jailbreak".
+> You can use Polygol as a substitute for better experiences for limited devices.

 # Available for GitHub Pages
 You can access Polygol right now at https://polygol.github.io/